Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 I want more substance to what is not enough (from IOG).
 Maybe we cannot know, but just think about it.
 Eventually together.
 I'm just building a bridge from the other side now, although I'm not representing them (IOG), but I can think from their shoes.  *- precis of Mihaela - 35:09*

+### Ernesto - Patterns and principles of living systems.

+I would like to go back to this question of community and values and bring two other words into the conversation that I find have been important.
+In my experience of putting community together the first one is understanding the exact purpose of why we are here.
+Another word is much more powerful.
+That is the intention.
+If there is a pure intention and that is aligned with that purpose, I think that is what brings the community together.

+I think that goes beyond values.
+What is our purest intention?
+Because everything is karmic, interrelated, and collective.

+I would like to bring into the conversation, beyond values, the principles of life.
+Patterns and principles of living systems.
+We are not going to go through this threshold if we do not resonate and are aligned with the patterns and principles of living systems.

+They are so simple once you understand them.
+Because it is just the journey of the universe.
+My question, addressed to technicians, is it possible to code with the patterns and principles of living systems?
+Is even discussed?

+What are we coding as technicians, coders, language creators?
+Is the coding that is thought now from the old paradigm, transactional and extractive ?
+The difference with Cardano is that it is thinking beyond monetization.
+It is bringing in this possibility of having this conversation.  *- precis of Ernesto - 35:51*